 - Salomon X Ultra 4 Mid GTX Hiking Boots – Women’s (Buy here from REI)

 - Merrell Moab 2 Mid Waterproof Hiking Boots – Women’s (Buy here from REI)

 The best trainers/running shoes for women:

 - The North Face Women’s Hedgehog Fastpack Gore-Tex (Buy here from Amazon)

 - Brooks Women’s Glycerin 17 Running Shoe (Buy here from Amazon)

 - HOKA ONE ONE Bondi 7 Road-Running Shoes – Women’s (Buy here from REI)

 Although many of Scotland’s flats come complete with furniture and dishes, most rental flats don’t come with bedding.
 To avoid sleeping on a bare mattress, be sure to bring a lightweight sleeping bag or a blanket and sheets until you can purchase extra bedding after you’ve settled in.

 Extra – Travel Pillow

-Add a travel pillow onto your packing list for Scotland.
+Add a travel pillow to your packing list for Scotland.
 Just as most places don’t provide bedding, you’re unlikely to find a pillow provided, either.